 - Call your primary care office or go to an Urgent Care Clinic

-What to Expect During a Visit to the Emergency Room
+What to Expect During a Visit to the Emergency Department

 - You'll receive a medical screening exam to determine what kind of care you need.

-- If your condition is an emergency, you will be treated in the emergency room.
+- If your condition is an emergency, you will be treated in the emergency department.

 Support and encouragement from your family is important.
 For the privacy and safety of all our patients we may need to limit your visitors.
 Visitors may be asked to wait in the waiting area during your treatment.